Larry Johnson (American football coach): Ohio State

 Johnson left Penn State following the 2013 season after 18 years when he was hired by Ohio State to be an assistant head coach and defensive line coach.
 At Ohio State, Johnson is known for his ability to develop several highly-touted NFL prospects such as Joey Bosa, Nick Bosa, and Chase Young.
 All three would later go on to win the NFL Defensive Rookie of the Year award in their respective seasons.
+Johnson is also lauded for developing the talents of recently drafted defensive linemen such as Sam Hubbard, Dre'Mont Jones, Zach Harrison, Tyquan Lewis, Tommy Togiai, Jonathon Cooper, and Tyreke Smith.

 Johnson was Ohio State's acting head coach for the 2020 win over Michigan State after head coach Ryan Day had tested positive for COVID-19.

 Personal

 Johnson has two sons, Larry, who was a running back at Penn State and for nine seasons in the NFL and Tony, who was a wide receiver at Penn State in the early 2000s.